Elion-Hitchings Building: The original building

-The 300,000-square-foot building "was celebrated worldwide when it was built," according to Paul Rudolph Heritage Foundation president Kelvin Dickinson.
+The 300,000-square-foot building "was celebrated worldwide when it was built", according to Paul Rudolph Heritage Foundation president Kelvin Dickinson.
 Rudolph was known for brutalism, and a Historic American Buildings Survey dated 2018 said the building was "frequently described as Brutalist" and that its design was inspired by Frank Lloyd Wright's Fallingwater and Rudolph's work on Lower Manhattan Expressway.
-Rudolph's design was "an A-frame with terraced floors and angled walls and windows" with "an eccentrically loaded trapezoidal steel frame with columns inclined at 22.5 degrees."
+Rudolph's design was "an A-frame with terraced floors and angled walls and windows" with "an eccentrically loaded trapezoidal steel frame with columns inclined at 22.5 degrees".
 The design used concrete panels to create "an elongated hexagonal module that gives the building a strong horizontal reading on the long elevations".
 Also, the design uses "hexagonal geometry on the short elevations, pulling out of the building in different ways to express its ability to expand.
 In plan, the building wraps around two courts that face in opposite directions in a sort of S configuration."
 These courts act as a front porch entrance and a service court for the offices and laboratories.
 The entrance had three levels with columns suggesting Antebellum architecture and goes against the "form follows function" idea of Louis Sullivan, instead suggesting futuristic ideas but requiring a person to go inside to understand the building's purpose.
 The laboratories have high ceilings with skylights providing some of the lighting.

 The futuristic appearance led to its use in the movie Brainstorm.

 Rudolph himself said the building was "architecturally an extension of its site", meaning the wooded hills, and that the use of an A frame made it possible to put as much space as possible on lower floors, while the mechanical systems that needed less space could be at the top.
 He also said the building was designed to be expanded.

-Some people did not like the "aggressively modular" design, and Alex Sayf Cummings of Georgia State University called it a "horrible postmodern Mayan temple".
-After touring the building in 2016, Cummings wrote that the "iconic building helped define the image of RTP."
 Myrick Howard of Preservation North Carolina said the building established that RTP was important.
 In 1996, Chuck Twardy of the News & Observer wrote, "The innovative building set the design standard for RTP and remains the park's most remarkable structure."
 The building was considered "a local landmark and symbol" not just for the company but for the park.
 While some of the more uptight employees wanted "innovation" but were dismayed when they saw how it appeared, the building became a symbol of what RTP meant and was even used in the park's promotional materials.